Out Run: Commercial performance

 The 8-bit computer game ports published by U.S. Gold sold over 200,000 copies within two weeks of release in the United Kingdom, and more than 250,000 by Christmas 1987, topping the UK's Christmas 1987 chart.
 Out Run became the fastest-selling and best-selling computer game in the UK that year.
 By early March 1988, it had sold over 350,000 copies, becoming the UK's all-time fastest-selling game up until then.
 In May 1988, the Atari ST version of Out Run became the first ST title to top the UK individual machine formats chart compiled by Gallup.
 The Atari ST version had sold over 25,000 copies in the UK by mid-1988.

 Out Run remained on the UK charts for several years.
 The budget price re-release from Kixx topped the all-formats chart in November 1990, and the Commodore 64 version was at number two on the all-formats chart in March 1991.
 It also topped the PC Engine charts during January–February 1991.
-In 2020, Out Run became the second best-selling Sega Ages title in overseas markets outside of Japan (after Sonic the Hedgehog), especially in Europe.
-As of 2021, the game's various home conversions have sold millions of copies worldwide.
+In 2020, Out Run became the second best-selling Sega Ages game in overseas markets outside of Japan (after Sonic the Hedgehog), especially in Europe.
+As of 2021, the home conversions have sold millions of copies worldwide.